JohnEarnest/Decker/docs/lil.md

 # | "Oscar" | "Thomas" |
 # +---------+----------+
 ```
-For a row-wise join- concatenating tables with the same columns- you can use `,`, which has the same padding/widening behavior as `insert`.
+For a row-wise join- concatenating tables with the same columns- you can use `,`.
 You can likewise `take` or `drop` rows or columns from a table.
 If the left argument to `take` is a list of numbers, it picks out those rows very much like a generalization of `select`:
 ```lil
 "name" take people
 # +----------+